Healthcare in Africa

 Governance and Management

 The Medical Credit Fund was established as a not-for-profit foundation under Netherlands' law in 2009 by PharmAccess International in association with the Aids Fonds and De Grote Onderneming (DGO).
+Medical Credit Fund has been granted ANBI status by the Dutch Tax and Customs Administration.
 It is domiciled in Amsterdam, governed by a Supervisory Board.

 Monique Dolfing-Vogelenzang, Managing Director